dan-nagle/h2m/README.txt

 -ignore-type		Do not comment out illegal or unrecognized types.
 Warnings will still be printed.
-This does not apply to definitions of anonymous types which will still be commented out.
+This does not apply to definitions of anonymous types which will still be commented out unless -ignore-anon is also specified.

 -keep-going
 -k			Ignore errors during the information gathering phase where the tool determines the identities and orders of header files to recursively process.
-The output file will also not be deleted regardless of any errors that occur at any phase of translation save critical errors from which the program simply cannot proceed.
-This can produce unusable code.
+The output file will also not be deleted regardless of any errors that occur at any phase of translation (save critical errors from which the program simply cannot proceed).
+This can produce unusable code but because most Clang errors are not relevant to h2m, this usually does not cause any serious issues.

 -link-all
 -l			When recursively translating code, ignore all errors that occur during translation and never comment out USE statements.
 Link all modules regardless of whether or not they are known to contain properly translated code.
-Because most Clang errors are actually minor, using this option does not normally cause serious problems.
+Because most Clang errors are actually minor, using this option does not normally cause serious issues.

 -no-system-headers
 -n			During recursive processing, ignore all system header files.
-Clang's decision as to what constitutes a system header is correct and intuitive.
+Clang's decision as to what constitutes a system header is usually correct.

 -out=<string>
 -o=<string>    		The output file for the tool can be specified here as either a